mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 **signAndPublishOrder**

-Waves Keeper's method for creating an order to the matcher is identical to `signOrder`, but it also tries to send data to the matcher.
+Neel Keeper's method for creating an order to the matcher is identical to `signOrder`, but it also tries to send data to the matcher.

 REPLY: the matcher's reply line about successful creation of an order.